MediaCrush/mediacrush.github.io/_posts/2013-12-23-The-right-way-to-encode-HTML5-video.md

 processing is considered "complete" and ready for user consumption when sync finishes, and errors in async fail silently, since the media is supposedly ready to go anyway.

+The user isn't told that the file is done until "sync" finishes.
+This step is responsible for anything crucial to displaying the file in the browser - most of the video/audio encoding happens here.
+The "async" step is executed later and does things like optimizing PNG files and compressing GIFs.

 # Format Detection

 When a file is uploaded to MediaCrush, we don't make any assumptions about what it is.
 We ignore the